Using EAS environment variables

 All of the environment variables from the selected environment will be used during the build process.
 Plain text and sensitive variables will be available when resolving build configuration based on the dynamic app config in EAS CLI as well.

-The secret type environment variables are not available during build configuration resolution in EAS CLI as they are not readable outside of the EAS' servers.
+The environment variables of secret type are not available during build configuration resolution in EAS CLI as they are not readable outside of the EAS servers.

-In our example app, all of the environment variables except GOOGLE_SERVICES_JSON (which is secret) will be available during build configuration resolution in EAS CLI.
+In this example app, all of the environment variables except GOOGLE_SERVICES_JSON (which is secret) will be available during build configuration resolution in EAS CLI.

-It's especially important in this context to have the correct visibility set for the APP_VARIANT variable so that it's available in EAS CLI so it is able to generate credentials for the correct bundle identifier and package name.
+It's especially important in this context to have the correct visibility set for the APP_VARIANT variable so that the variable available in EAS CLI and is able to generate credentials for the correct package name and bundle identifier.

 The most convenient way to use EAS environment variables with EAS Update is to run the eas update command with the --environment flag specified: